 It is undeniable: truth is knowable!

-The most commonly held misperception about truth is relativism.
-It contends that truth is relative to some person or culture.
+The third is relativism.
+Relativism denies that absolute truth exists.
+Instead, it contends that truth is relative to some person, situation, or culture.

 It is undeniable: truth is absolute!

-The fourth wrong view of truth is pluralism.
-Many pantheistic religions hold to this belief.
+Fourth is pluralism.
+Some pantheistic religions hold to this belief.
 They assert, "All truth claims are equally true, even contradictory ones."

-In essence, they believe, "The opposite of true is true."
-But since this interpretation violates the LON, it proves pluralism false.
+But pluralists deny the LON.
+Instead, they believe, "The opposite of true is true."
+Consequently, their belief violates the LON, proving pluralism is false.

-- Ask the pluralist: "Is pluralism true and Christianity false?"
+Ask the pluralist: "Is pluralism the only true view?"